The Black Lives Matter movement had legislative wins in 2021. Some are being rolled back

 0

-OLYMPIA, Wash. – After George Floyd was murdered by Minneapolis police officer Derek Chauvin in 2020, an outpouring of racial justice protests led to several policy wins for advocates in Washington state.
+OLYMPIA, Wash. – After by Minneapolis police officer Derek Chauvin in 2020, an outpouring of racial justice protests led to several policy wins for advocates in Washington state.
 One of those victories was nullified on Thursday.

 During the 2021 state legislative session, a bill limiting police pursuits was signed into law by Governor Jay Inslee (D).
 Police accountability advocates framed the policy as an enhancement to public safety.